fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 {% include_relative PL/table1-comparison-of-common-programming-languages.html %}

 ### Assembly Language
 **Assembly language** is a low-level programming language that has a very strong correspondence to machine code.
 Due to this, it is very hardware-specific &mdash; an assembly language for one processor may not work for another.
 The only  program that I am aware of that is written, even partly, in assembly language is the Linux kernel.
-Although, I know other programs written in Assembly do exist, after all it is listed in the [TIOBE top 20 programming language (by popularity) list][1].
+Although, I know other programs written in Assembly do exist, after all it is listed in the [TIOBE top 20 programming language (by popularity) list][1], I just cannot personally name them.

 ### Bash
 **Bash** is the most commonly-encountered Unix shell and command language.
 Few have compared its speed to other programming